Malphaet/Maximilien-Rigaut/MI3/Reseaux/libs/src/sck/Readme.md

 hence allowing to handle @ref lpacket instead of raw text, @ref lsocket instead of structures.

 Some other tools like the @ref lpodrum are meant to provide an automated version of the poll() function.
+Providing a complete tool to handle all the incoming connections.

 ## Modules